CAC Certified Coins

 28552935

-Gem $2975 New March 20!
-Spectacular Color.
+Gem $2975 Spectacular Color.
 Gem Surfaces.
 This one has to been seen in person as the pictures do not do the coin justice.
 The obverse is toned in shared of blue, sea green, magenta with other colors mixed in along with a lighter rust center.
 The reverse has similar colors along with strips of deeper purple.
 Nice mirrors are apparent under the toning.

 Barber 25C 1900 Barber 1900